wilsonmar/drones/feasibility.md

 This is abbreviated as SWOT.
 In its simplest terms, the two criteria to judge feasibility are <strong>cost</strong> required and <strong>value</strong> to be attained.

-There are two points of view:
+There are several points of view:

-  * The self-interest of individual team members developing the solution
+  0. The self-interest of individual team members developing the solution
-  * The venture (team) as a whole developing the solution
+  0. The venture (team) as a whole developing the solution
+  0. The organizations involved in search and rescue (users of the system)

 ### Strengths
 ### Weaknesses